nrwl/nx/docs/react/api-angular/executors/package.md

 Type: `boolean`

-Update buildable project dependencies in package.json.
+Whether to update the buildable project dependencies in package.json.

 ### watch